-A production possibility Frontier shows how much an economy can produce given existing resources.
+A production possibility frontier shows how much an economy can produce given existing resources.

-For example, when producing on the PPF curve, increasing output of goods will have an opportunity cost of less services.
+For example, when an economy produces on the PPF curve, increasing the output of goods will have an opportunity cost of fewer services.

 Diagram of Production Possibility Frontier

-If there is an increase in land, labour or capital or an increase in the productivity of these factors, then the PPF curve can shift outwards enabling a better trade off.
+If there is an increase in land, labour or capital or an increase in the productivity of these factors, then the PPF curve can shift outwards enabling a better trade-off.

 Different PPF Curves

-This shows a trade off between working and hours spent in leisure.
+This shows a trade-off between working and hours spent in leisure.